 We welcome you to join our growing community as we work towards preserving, promoting and enriching the rich cultural traditions embedded in Rhode Island through performance, community advocacy, education and research programs.

-PVD World Music was founded by Chance Kinyange Boas, who moved to Rhode Island as a refugee from Tanzania.
+PVD World Music was founded by Chance Kinyange Hakizimana Boas, who moved to Rhode Island as a Burundian refugee from Tanzania in 2008.
 In 2010, as a student at the Community College of Rhode Island, he conceived the concept of building a research center to promote traditions in art and music as diverse as the people of Rhode Island around him.

 Goal One: Education